-We have audited the accompanying consolidated balance sheets of EXFO Inc. and its subsidiaries (together, the "Company") as at August 31, 2019 and 2018, and the related consolidated statements of earnings, comprehensive income (loss), changes in shareholders' equity and cash flows for each of the three years in the period ended August 31, 2019, including the related notes (collectively referred to as the consolidated financial statements).
-We also have audited the Company's internal control over financial reporting as at August 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying consolidated balance sheets of EXFO Inc. and its subsidiaries (together, the Company) as of August 31, 2020 and 2019, and the related consolidated statements of earnings, comprehensive loss, changes in shareholders' equity and cash flows for each of the three years in the period ended August 31, 2020, including the related notes (collectively referred to as the consolidated financial statements).
+We also have audited the Company's internal control over financial reporting as of August 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as at August 31, 2019 and 2018, and its financial performance and its cash flows for each of the three years in the period ended August 31, 2019 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).
-Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of August 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of August 31, 2020 and 2019, and its financial performance and its cash flows for each of the three years in the period ended August 31, 2020 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of August 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO.